A mixed precision Jacobi SVD algorithm: Jacobi SVD method for symmetric eigenvalue problem

-From Figure~\ref{fig:eig-error}, we can see that Algorithm~\ref{alg:jacobi-eigen} is more accurate than QR algorithm, especially for the small eigenvalues.
-However, we remark that Algorithm~\ref{alg:jacobi-eigen} is slower than any popular dense symmetric eigensolver, and is of interest only when eigenvalues need to be computed to high accuracy.
+From Figure~\ref{fig:eig-error}, we can see that Algorithm~\ref{alg:jacobi-eigen} is more accurate than the QR algorithm, especially for eigenvalues with small magnitude.
+However, we remark that Algorithm~\ref{alg:jacobi-eigen} is slower than any popular dense symmetric eigensolver.
+We observe that, compared to \texttt{DSYEV} in LAPACK, Algorithm~\ref{alg:jacobi-eigen} is usually much slower on CPU; see Figure~\ref{fig:eig-performance}.
+Thus, Algorithm~\ref{alg:jacobi-eigen} is of interest only when eigenvalues need to be computed to high relative accuracy.

 \end{appendix}